 More information regarding unit standards, course competencies & prerequisites can be found on the ADAS website: Click Here

 - Students are required to be a minimum of 18 years of age.

 - Students are required to hold a valid certificate of medical fitness to dive.

 - Students are required to swim competently.

-- Note: This is to be demonstrated by completing a 200m swim using a face mask, fins, and snorkel while equiped in scuba equipment and neutrally buoyant, within a period of 8 minutes. students are also required to tread water for 10mins while fully clothed (i.e wearing long sleeve shirt and pants).
+- Note: This is to be demonstrated by completing a 200m swim using a face mask, fins, and snorkel while equipped in scuba equipment and neutrally buoyant, within a period of 8 minutes.
+Students are also required to tread water for 10mins while fully clothed (i.e wearing long sleeve shirts and pants).

 - Students are required to provide evidence of 10 logged dives, Padi, Naui, SSI etc are all accepted.

 - Students are required to hold a Diver Medic Certificate OR a current First Aid Certificate.
 CPR and Oxygen resuscitation skills are required to be refreshed within 12 months prior to concluding in the course.

 - Basic Numeracy and Literacy is required.
 The ability to communicate and understand written and verbal communication.
 To be able to Add, Subtract, Multiply, Solve simple equations etc.

 Similar to Part 1, the Aquaculture SSBA to 30m certificate gives students more opportunities to work in the seafood industries.
 CDA often receives inquiries from divers interested in aquaculture work.
 CDA will help in any way it can to aid in the employment process of a graduated student.
 CDA takes great pride in its 100% Employment rate for 2018.